jacobo/building_services/slides.md

 ### Engine Yard
 (picture of a train in the clouds from J-Bird)

 .notes Engine Yard.
 This is where I work.
+Thank you to them for sponsoring this conference and sending me here.
 And this is what this talk is about.
 Because at Engine Yard we have a fairly large and complicated product...

 !SLIDE[bg=diagrams/ey_soa_overview.png]